comcode-org/binmat_rules/README.md

 They can only do this in a lane in which they possess a stack of one or more cards.

 When combat is initiated in a lane, the cards in both attacker and defender stacks are revealed.
-- For all present TRAP modifiers in the stack of the player who initiated combat:
+- For all present TRAP modifiers (@) in the stack of the player who initiated combat:
-  - If the TRAP was turned from face-down to face-up by this revealing, send the top card in your opponent's stack to your discard pile. (lane discard for defender TRAPs, attacker discard for attacker TRAPs)
+  - If the TRAP modifier (@) was turned from face-down to face-up by this revealing, send the top card in your opponent's stack to your discard pile. (lane discard for defender TRAP modifiers (@), attacker discard for attacker TRAP modifiers (@))

-Now repeat this for all present TRAP modifiers in the stack of the other player.
+Now repeat this for all present TRAP modifiers (@) in the stack of the other player.

 The number cards present in the stack should now have their sum calculated.
-Any present WILD modifiers should be resolved now. ([The Wild Modifier](#the-wild-modifier))
+Any present WILD modifiers (*) should be resolved now. ([The Wild Modifier](#the-wild-modifier))

 If the sum is not now a power of two, the stack has attack power zero.
 Otherwise, its attack power is the power of two to which the sum is equivalent.

-If both stacks have attack power zero, or a BOUNCE modifier is present in either stack:
+If both stacks have attack power zero, or a BOUNCE modifier (?) is present in either stack:
-Send all BOUNCEs in this lane to opposing discard piles. (defender BOUNCE to attacker discard pile, attacker bounce to defender discard pile)
+Send all BOUNCE modifiers (?) in this lane to opposing discard piles. (defender BOUNCE modifiers (?) to attacker discard pile, attacker BOUNCE modifiers (?) to defender discard pile)
 Send attacker stack to attacker discard pile.
 Leave defender stack in place.
 Combat has concluded.